element-hq/element-android/CONTRIBUTING.md

 - ``.feature``: Signifying a new feature in Element Android or in the Matrix SDK.
 - ``.bugfix``: Signifying a bug fix.
+- ``.dev``: Signifying a change which is not ready to be user facing, typically a component of a larger feature.
 - ``.doc``: Signifying a documentation improvement.
 - ``.removal``: Signifying a deprecation or removal of public API.
 Can be used to notifying about API change in the Matrix SDK
 - ``.misc``: Any other changes.